-With regards to the homework that is turned in, the following policies will be in effect:
+With regards to the homework and exams that are turned in, the following policies will be in effect:

-- Homework without a name will not be accepted. - Homework will not be accepted by email. - Write legibly, and use only one side of the paper.
-Leave enough room for comments to be made when grading. - If more than one page, your homework should be stapled in the upper-left-hand corner. - Homework should be written on standard-sized paper (8.5" x 11"), with no "fringe" running down the side as a result of the paper having been torn out of a spiral notebook - Solutions to homework should be written up in sequential order.
-(That is, #1 first, #2 second, etc., or Part (a) first, Part (b) second, etc.) - Homework is due at the beginning of class on the day it is due.
+- Homework or Exams without a name will not be accepted. - Homework or Exams will not be accepted by email.

+• Write legibly, and use only one side of the paper.
+Leave enough room for comments to be made when grading.

+• If more than one page, your papers should be stapled in the upper-left-hand corner.

+• Homework and Exams should be written on standard-sized paper (8.5" x 11"), with no "fringe" running down the side as a result of the paper having been torn out of a spiral notebook

+• Solutions to Homework and Exams should be written up in sequential order.
+(That is, #1 first, #2 second, etc., or Part (a) first, Part (b) second, etc.)

+• Homework and Exams are due at the beginning of class on the day it is due.
 Late homework will not be accepted.
-Homework is considered late once I have started lecturing. - Homework that is not picked up within two weeks of the date it is handed back will be discarded.
+Homework and Exams are considered late once I have started lecturing.

+• Homework or Exams that is not picked up within two weeks of the date it is handed back will be discarded.